pieterdh/6letterwordexercise/README.md

 ## Open questions

-- Should we also support word combinations that have a smaller length then what is configured?
+- Should we allow word combinations that are shorter than the configured length?
-- How should we handle duplicates?
+- How should duplicate entries be treated?
-- Is the sequence of the words important to make a combination?
+- Does the order of words matter when forming a combination?
-- Do we need to take into account case sensitivity, special characters?
+- Should we consider case sensitivity and special characters?

 ## Future improvements

-- Add support for Localization.
-Messages are hardcoded in English and should be moved to a resource file.
+- Implement Localization support.
+The messages are currently hardcoded in English and should be moved to a resource file.
-- Add additional logging/tracing.
+- Enhance logging and tracing capabilities.
-- Test against a larger dataset.
+- Perform tests with a larger dataset.
-- Allow the option to easily support more file types based in user preference or provided file extension.
+- Enable support for additional file types based on user preferences or the file extension provided.
-- Take into account that data also can come in from another datasource then a file.
+- Consider that data may also originate from a source other than a file.
-- Concurrent processing of multiple files.
+- Support concurrent processing of multiple files.
-- Learning opportunity: Use SpecFlow to optimize BDD-style test readability and coverage
+- Learning opportunity: Utilize SpecFlow to improve the readability and coverage of BDD-style tests.